-When you hear the words Teen Titans you probably think of a kick-ass superhero team consisting of an alien, shapeshifter, humanoid robot, half-demon witch, and a regular boy in a mask who, for whatever reason, is unanimously selected to lead the team.
+When you hear the words Teen Titans you probably think of a kick-ass superhero team consisting of an alien, shapeshifter, humanoid robot, half-demon witch, and a regular boy in a mask who, for whatever reason, is unanimously selected to lead the group.
 In terms of the Teen Titans’ place on television, you probably reminisce about the animated series that aired from 2003-2007—a series that is full of action, story, character development, and most importantly, heart.

 Allow me to say that, as a fan of the original series; as someone who has seen the series in its entirety three times; and as someone who currently has convention-purchased Teen Titans fan art pinned on her bulletin board as she is typing this very post; I strongly believe that Teen Titans GO! is receiving much more hate than it deserves.

 Now, I obviously have no clue as to what goes on behind the scenes at Cartoon Network.
 I’m not a corporate professional.
 I am a Canadian arts student who avidly watches animated series targeted at people half my age.
 So I can most definitely be wrong about my controversy sells conspiracy.
 I guess what I’m trying to say is that, like the Kardashians, Teen Titans GO! is here to stay, so we might as well place a halt on the negativity towards it.

 Let’s put down our pitchforks and get back to raving about all of the amazing series that are out there.
-And let’s remember that the only reason why people feel so betrayed by the series is the fact that its predecessor has left such a powerful impact on us all.
-It is a fantastic show, and one that we all clearly appreciate so very much.
+And let’s also remember that the only reason why people feel so betrayed by the series is the fact that its predecessor left such a powerful impact on us all.
+Teen Titans (2003) is a fantastic series, and one that we all clearly appreciate so very much.